Stuyk/altv-athena/documentation/faq.md

 ## What server hosts do your recommend for deployment?

 OVH (Game Servers Only), Linode, Avoro, AWS.
 I do not recommend a server host that cannot provide you a linux shell you can connect to and customize for your server's deployment and get the right database software installed.
 Look for a dedicated server or a vps that isn't just over FTP.
 You should be uploading your gamemode to a private repository and pulling it down on your server.

+## Black Screen after Authorization?

+This means that you either don't have ports setup or the user who is trying to connect does not have UPNP/NAT Enabled which allows for traffic from alt:V to communicate with them.
+Please ensure that they setup their own router to allow this.